-Standard Rigor SMP Bundle 3.OA.C.7 Fluently multiply and divide within 100, using strategies such as the relationship between multiplication and division.
-For example, knowing that $8 \times 5 = 40$, one knows $40 \div 5 = 8$) or properties of operations.
-Procedural Problem Solving By the end of Grade 3, flexibly, efficiently, and accurately find all products of two one-digit numbers.
+Standard Rigor SMP Bundle 3.0A.C.7 Fluently multiply and divide within 100, using strategies such as the relationship between multiplication and division or properties of operations.
+For example, knowing that $8 \times 5 = 40$, one knows $40 \div 5 = 8$.
+Procedural Problem Solving By the end of Grade 3, flexibly, efficiently, and accurately find all products and quotients of two one-digit numbers.
 Note: Fluency of this standard is critical by the end of grade level.